Engage Stephen Chew’s “Beliefs that Make You Fail…. Or Succeed” – About 40 minutes

 Read the Table of Contents carefully.
 Pick 2 chapters that seem interesting or useful to you and skim them (learn how to skim) to get a sense of what information and strategies they contain.

 Write for 15 minutes about the information you picked up during your skimming.
+I’ll expect at least 150 words (10 words per minute) written in 15 minutes.

 Here are some prompts to keep you writing for the whole 15 minutes:

 What new information are in these chapters?
 Why is it useful or interesting to you?
 Do you already use any of the information or study strategies?
 What information did you already know?
 To what degree does the information you already know show up in how you study and learn?
 What would you like to know more about?
 Do you think most students know this information?
 Do you think they use it in how they study and learn?
+What are the study habits or strategies of someone you know who is a really successful student?
+What are the study habits or strategies of someone you know who hasn’t yet been a really successful student?